siyutao1992/internal-search_algorithm/README.md

 This project aims to develop an internal-search optimization (ISO) algorithm for solving constrained optimization problems.
 The ISO algorithm is especially advantageous for solving problems whose constraint functions are ill-conditioned, e.g. nonsmooth, but it can be applied to general constrained optimization problems whose objective functions are at least 1st-order smooth.

+A flowchart of the algorithm can be found at the bottom.

 ## Programming language

 The solver package is developed in Python and MATLAB.
 See file descriptions below.